Pete Buttigieg Warns Black Law Students at UNLV: White Supremacy Could 'Totally Destroy the American Project'

 Buttigieg was speaking as part of a four-day swing though the Silver State during early voting in the Nevada caucuses, which officially take place Feb.
 22.

 The event was hosted by BLSA but open to others at the William S. Boyd School of Law.
 Buttigieg, who is currently leading the national race for delegates to the Democratic National Convention, answered questions from Prof. Frank Cooper, Director of UNLV’s Program on Race, Gender & Policing.
-The topics covered a wide range, including criminal justice reform and drug legalization.
+The topics covered a wide range of issues, and included criminal justice reform and drug legalization.

 At one point, Buttigieg pledged to end the policy of “family separation” at the U.S. border — though that policy had already been ended by President Donald Trump via executive order nearly two years ago.